Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create a second App Engine application in the existing GCP project and specify asia-northeast1 as the region to serve your application.
 - [x] Create a new GCP project and create an App Engine application inside this new project.
 Specify asia-northeast1 as the region to serve your application.

+The correct answer is:

+- [x] Create a new GCP project and create an App Engine application inside this new project.
+Specify asia-northeast1 as the region to serve your application.

+Here's why the other options are not suitable:

+1. **Change the default region property setting in the existing GCP project to asia-northeast1:**
+   - This option changes the default region setting for the entire GCP project, which affects other resources as well, not just the App Engine application.
+It does not allow for specific regional configuration of individual App Engine services.

+2. **Change the region property setting in the existing App Engine application from us-central to asia-northeast1:**
+   - App Engine does not allow changing the region of an existing application once it has been set.
+Therefore, this option is not feasible because you cannot alter the region setting of an already deployed App Engine application.

+3. **Create a second App Engine application in the existing GCP project and specify asia-northeast1 as the region to serve your application:**
+   - You cannot change an app's region after you set it.

+Therefore, the recommended approach is to create a new GCP project specifically for the App Engine application that needs to be served from the asia-northeast1 region.
+This keeps your deployments clean, separate, and aligned with Google Cloud's best practices for regional deployment management.

 **[⬆ Back to Top](#table-of-contents)**

 ### Several employees at your company have been creating projects with Cloud Platform and paying for it with their personal credit cards, which the company reimburses.
 The company wants to centralize all these projects under a single, new billing account.
 What should you do?